 Our product sales are generally sold free on board, or FOB, shipping point and provide payment terms to most commercial customers ranging from 20 to 90 days of product shipment with a discount available to some customers for early payment.
 For contracts with discounted terms, the transaction price is determined upon establishment of the contract that contains the final terms of the sale, including the description, quantity, and price of each product purchased.
 We estimate variable consideration relative to the amount of cash discounts to which customers are likely to be entitled.
 In some instances, we provide longer payment terms, particularly as it relates to our hunting dating programs, which represent payment terms due in the fall for certain orders of hunting products received in the spring and summer.
-We do not consider these extended terms to be a significant financing component of the contract with the customer.
+We do not consider these extended terms to be a significant financing component of the contract because the payment terms are less than one year.
+In all cases, we consider our costs related to shipping and handling to be a cost of fulfilling the contract with the customer.